-The simple art of tuning tension rods is something that is so ingrained in our minds as drummers.
+The simple art of tuning a drum kit is something that is so ingrained in our minds as drummers.

 We all know the routine too well: unscrew all the rods, remove the counter hoop, put a new head on, screw all the tension rods in until they’re finger tight, and tune accordingly.